sumikara/yaksuderma-shopify-ai-theme/.ai/brand-brief.md

 YaksuDerma is a Korean-origin professional beauty and medical aesthetics e-commerce brand.

-The store focuses on products such as:
+The store focuses on Korean aesthetic product categories such as:

-- Korean aesthetic products
+- Botulinum Toxins
-- Botulinum toxin products
+- Dermal & Body Fillers
-- Dermal fillers
+- Skin Boosters & Exosomes
-- Mesotherapy products
+- Mesotherapy & Contouring
-- Skin boosters
+- Collagen Stimulators
-- Professional skincare-related products
+- Clinical Accessories & IV Therapy

-- Other clinic-oriented or aesthetics-related product groups
+These six collection groups should guide the store’s main navigation, homepage category structure, and SEO-oriented product discovery.

-The exact product and collection structure is documented separately in:
+The detailed product and category mapping is documented separately in:

 - `.ai/catalog-brief.md`
 - `.ai/navigation-brief.md`